ram-from-tvl/airflow-dags/README.md

 > repository.
 Commit history and authorship has not been preserved,
 > so for previous iterations of the DAGs, see the original repository's history.

+Many of OCF's production services run as batch pipelines managed by an Airflow deployment.
+This repo defines those airflow DAGs that configure, version control, and test these pipelines, and handles the deployment process.

 ## Installation